angeuch98/Hepatitis-C-virus/README.md

 # Hepatitis-C-virus

 ### Main goal
 The main objective is to perform statistical inference and use of machine learning approaches in Hepatitis C virus data analysis.
+Machine learning techniques were used to build a binary classifier capable of classifying a new observation into a sick (Hepatitic C) or healthy group.
 The analysis was performed using R programming language.

 ### Dataset characteristic
 The dataset was downloaded from the Kaggle platform.
 Donor is Institute of Clinical Chemistry; Medical University Hannover (MHH) in Germany.
 Dataset include 615 cases of laboratory values of blood donors and Hepatitis C patients and demographic values like age.
 The target attribute for classification is Category: Blood donors vs. Hepatitis C (including its progress: Hepatitis C, Fibrosis, Cirrhosis).